Overview of the Four Years of the Primary Care Track

 What does the Primary Care Track look like?

 Our LIC consists of two 24-week blocks.
 All students complete the Tuscaloosa Immersion Experience, which is similar to the traditional block model.
 Students spend the other block in a LIC either on the Tuscaloosa Campus (Tuscaloosa Integrated Experience) or at an approved community site (Community Integrated Experience).
 The remaining four weeks of the year consist of two week-long special topics and two weeks of winter holiday.

 Students complete specific blocks on the Tuscaloosa Campus in Internal Medicine (8 weeks), Surgery (4 weeks), Pediatrics (4 weeks), Obstetrics and Gynecology (4 weeks) and Neurology (4 weeks).

 During a 24-week period, students spend either full or half days each week in different specialty clinics working with faculty preceptors.
-In addition, students attend weekly Relation Sessions during lunch, have instruction in Leadership in Community and Population Medicine (LCPM) one half day every other week, and attend didactic learning sessions throughout the period.
-White space or elective time can be used to pursue optional experiences or independent study.
+In addition, students attend weekly Relate Sessions during lunch, have instruction in Leadership in Community and Population Medicine (LCPM) regularly, and attend didactic learning sessions throughout the period.
+Flex time can be used to pursue optional experiences or independent study.

 Primary Care Track students are graded using the same metrics as traditional clerkship students and have the same course requirements and objectives.
 Students receive most of their evaluation from faculty rather than residents.